alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 Because we were born in villages that aren't that far apart, me and my wife always visit both our parents in the same trip.
 This time when I got to my parents-in-law, I took a stroll through their little orchard.
 They added new trees this year!
 I can't wait to taste the large apricots.

 What struck me as odd about the orchard was that there was no patch of grass to lay on.
 They like digging up the soil every year, and leaving it like that: an arid looking patch of land made of dry dirt boulders.
 I thought a bench would be a good solution and what do you know, there was an old broken door thrown in the firewood pile just outside the orchard, that had the perfect length and width for a bench.
 I forgot to take a photo of the door, but it looked kind of like this one, only worse and with a large rhomboid ◊ hole at the top.

 {{< img src="old-broken-wood-door.jpg" alt="old broken wooden door" sizes="(min-width: 60em) 300px, 80vw" maxWidth="min(300px, 80vw)" >}}

 I got to work immediately, dismantling the door piece by piece and pulling out nail after nail *(they really liked their nails in those old times)*.
 I was left with two long and narrow wooden boards, a pile of rotten wood and two pocketfuls of rusted nails.

-I sawed the broken ends of the boards, then I used my father-in-law's power planer *(do all Romanian dads have a power planer or what?)* to remove the old gray wood from the top, bottom and sides to get to the fresh wood below. *There were a lot of holes and valleys so I had to scrape them by hand with sandpaper rolled around a screwdriver.* This took a few more days than I expected, but I eventually got two cleanish boards of.. fir? pine?
+I sawed the broken ends of the boards, then I used my father-in-law's power planer to remove the old gray wood from the top, bottom and sides to get to the fresh wood below. *There were a lot of holes and valleys so I had to scrape them by hand with sandpaper rolled around a screwdriver.* This took a few more days than I expected, but I eventually got two cleanish boards of.. fir? pine?
 No idea.

 I used a velcro sandpaper attachment for the battery powered drill to sand out the rotten sides and give the boards a curvy and smooth live edge.

-{{< img src="garden-bench-curvy.jpg" alt="Curvy edge on the bench, made by sanding out the rotten wood" sizes="(min-width: 60em) 700px, 80vw" maxWidth="min(700px, 80vw)" >}}
+{{< img src="garden-bench-curvy.jpg" alt="Curvy live edge of the bench" sizes="(min-width: 60em) 600px, 80vw" maxWidth="min(600px, 80vw)" >}}

-For the legs, I stole some more firewood from my in-laws pile, where I found some thick branches of unidentified species that were roughly the same length.
-Stripping the bark with an axe made them look good enough so I screwed them in at the four corners of the board.
+For the legs, I stole some more firewood from their pile, where I found some thick branches of unidentified species that were roughly the same length.
+Stripping the bark with an axe made them look good enough so I screwed them at the four corners of the board.
 The bench was wobbly with just the legs, so I strengthened it sideways by adding shorter and thinner branches of more unidentified wood between the legs and the center of the board.

 I had to do something with the rhomboid ◊ hole, so I filled it with a square 4-by-4 salvaged from a recently dismantled shed, and now the bench has 5 legs.
 Instead of sawing the leg to size, I left it protruding above the bench and placed another thick salvaged board on top of it to serve as an arm rest, or coffee table, or a place for the bowl of cherries.